Sety-project/Looping/README.md

 ## withdraw

-Upon withdraw `shareBps` of the vault, we want to achieve: new totalCollateral  = totalCollateral * (1-shareBps/10000).
+Upon withdraw `shares` of the vault, we want to achieve: new totalCollateral  = totalCollateral * (1-shares/totalSupply).
 - flashloan quote `flashLoanAmt`
 - repay quote `amountToRepay = flashLoanAmt`
 - un-supply base `withdrawAmt = totalCollateral * shareBps / 10000`.
 For this to be allowed we need `new debt = max_ltv * new collateral`, which solves to `flashLoanAmt = max(0, totalDebt - max_ltv * (totalCollateral-withdrawAmt))`.
 Please note this is `max_ltv` allowed by the vault, more efficient than `ltv` used.